 Catrina Lam

-• LLB, University College London (1998)
+LLB, University College London (1998)

-• PCLL, University of Hong Kong (1999)
+PCLL, University of Hong Kong (1999)

-• PgD in EU Competition Law, King's College London (2016)
+PgD in EU Competition Law, King's College London (2016)

-• MA in EU Competition Law (Distinction), King's College London (2018)
+MA in EU Competition Law (Distinction), King's College London (2018)

-• PgD in Economics for Competition Law, King's College London (2021)
+PgD in Economics for Competition Law, King's College London (2021)

 Profile

-Catrina is “held in particularly high esteem for her accomplished competition law practice” and is “widely identified as Hong Kong’s front runner for competition matters”.
-She "stands out" for her "depth of knowledge in competition law".
+Catrina commands “particularly high esteem for her accomplished competition law practice” and is “widely identified as Hong Kong’s front runner for competition matters”.
+She has been described as “the most experienced and well-rounded competition counsel in Hong Kong” with “second-to-none knowledge of Hong Kong competition law and litigation”.

-Catrina speaks English, Cantonese and Putonghua (conversational), and is a CEDR accredited mediator.
+Catrina speaks English, Cantonese and Putonghua (conversational), and is a CEDR-accredited mediator.

 Statutory board/tribunal and other appointments